kgrz97/SimpleVoiceChat/README.md

 SVC is an app allows to communicate with another user.

-App is wrote in C# using Windows Forms.
+App is written in C# using Windows Forms.

 The app is intended for voice communication using devices operating within one network.